nselem/evomining/README.md

 ## EvoMining Installation guide

 0. Install docker engine
-1. Download nselem/newevomining
+1. Download nselem/newevomining docker image
 2. Run EvoMining

 Follow the steps, and type the commands into your terminal, do not type $.

 ### 1. Install docker engine
 EvoMining runs on docker, if you have docker engine installed skip this step.
-This are Linux minimal docker installation guide, if you don't use Linux or you look for a detailed tutorial on Linux/Windows/Mac Docker engine installation please consult [Docker getting Starting] (https://docs.docker.com/linux/step_one/).
+This are Linux minimal docker installation guide, if you don't use Linux or you are looking for a detailed tutorial on Linux/Windows/Mac docker engine installation please consult [Docker getting Starting](https://docs.docker.com/linux/step_one/).

 `$ curl -fsSL https://get.docker.com/ | sh `
 *if you don’t have curl search on this document curl installation